balajialg/Datahub-Test-Repo/changerequirements.md

 * What should I do if I want to increase the RAM size in my hub?

-Raise an issue using the [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X)!
+Raise an issue using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X)!
 Please do let us know the reasons why you want to make this upgrade.

 * What should I do if I need more CPU power as part of my hub?

-Raise an issue using the [template]()!
+Raise an issue using this[template](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)!
 Please do let us know the reasons why you want to make this upgrade.

 * What should I do if I want to install more packages?